 No highlighters?
 No problem!
 Markers, crayons and colored pencils work just the same as long as they are not a darker color that will deter from the numbers or words.
 If any of those materials are not an option, pens and pencils can also work.
 Rather than having your students completely cover the numbers, signs or words, they would circle them.
 The color coding aspect would be out, but calling attention to the numbers and operations they will be performing would still be in effect.

 If your students use text books or any materials they cannot write on, then can still go through this same process using an app.
-Students take a picture of the page and upload it into an app (such as Good Notes) that allows them to highlight or write on it.
+Students take a picture of the page and upload it into an app (such as Good Notes) that allows them to use a digital highlighter or write on it.
 This strategy works well with classrooms that have 1 to 1 devices.
-If using a highlighter is hands-on and engaging, using a device is so much more!
+If using highlighters is hands-on and engaging, using a device is so much more!